 Particularly if when either you or the other person suggests some variant of, “Maybe we can agree to disagree on this?” but it is met with, “Thanks for invalidating my feelings!” or something similar.

-When it’s a friend, unfortunately, we can’t just hand them a link to Rachel’s post referenced at the beginning of the message.
+When it’s a friend, unfortunately, we can’t just hand them a link to Rachael’s post referenced at the beginning of the message.
 The really sobering part is realizing how many times someone should probably have referred me to said post…

 The burlesque show is essentially a series of strip tease acts, often with sci fi/fantasy themes.
 And usually most of the performers are women, so you might understand why I, as a queer man, don’t attend often.